kanejamison/rent_iq/README.md

 ### Frontend Choices
 - I'm using Tailwind UI blocks and app layouts for simplicity.
   - I've tweaked some of the default Tailwind styles for layout and personal preferences but there's plenty of room for UI improvement, and thinks like better link wrapping on cards, etc. Trying to stay within scope and not go overboard.
+  - App.jsx is way too heavy and should be refactored into separate layout and sidebar components at a minimum.
 - I implemented a very raw URL handling to set URLs with pushState and accept them in App.jsx if user enters through a property URL instead of homepage.
 Definitely not meant to be a robust implementation or full routing system.

 ### Repo Choices